gxli/Adjacent-Correlation-Analysis/README.rst

    :width: 500px

+**The adjacent correlation analysis applied to data from MHD turbulence simulation.**  The output consists of a correlation vector field overlaid on the density map.
+The correlation degree is the normalized length of the vector, and the both the length and the orientation of the vector can be seen in the *adjacent correlation plot*

 The *adjacent correlation map* is a method to provide maps of the correlation between the two images.
 It contains a correlation angle map, a map of the correlation degree, and a correlation coefficient map.